Setting up ChatLab for GDPR compliance

 1. Go to Triggers > New

-2. Name trigger something like: Consent - Marketing Accepted
+2. Name the trigger Consent - Marketing Accepted

 Summary